Pointing: Deaf speakers of sign language

 Pointing plays an important role in sign language, which as much as 25% of signs being a variation of pointing.
 (Note: "...pointing is ubiquitous in our day-to-day interactions with others. ...Even when we talk about the referents that are distance in space and time, we often point to the seemingly empty space in front of us. ...'every four signs in signed discourse is a pointing sign'") Children who are deaf have been shown to begin pointing at a similar age to non-deaf children, but this did not confer any advantage in the acquisition of pronouns in American Sign Language.

 Initial observations give some indication that deaf children acquiring the use of American Sign Language (ASL) may exhibit self-pointing behavior earlier than hearing children who are acquiring speech.
 Pointing to a location begins being deictic for deaf children and hearing alike, but becomes lexicalized for more mature signers.
 There is a distinction between linguistic pointing in ASL and gestural pointing by deaf users, the latter being identical for deaf and hearing people.

 One small-scale study found that the errors in pointing behavior produced by autistic deaf children and autistic hearing children were similar.
 Both deaf and hearing children use pointing abundantly while learning language, and initially for the same reason, although that starts to diverge as deaf children acquire signs.
-Pre-verbal hearing infants use pointing extensively, and use a combination of one word plus one gesture (mostly pointing) before they can produce a two-word sentence.
+Pre-speaking hearing infants use pointing extensively, and use a combination of one word plus one gesture (mostly pointing) before they can produce a two-word sentence.
 Another study looked at deaf Japanese infants acquiring language from ages four months to two years, and found that the infants moved from duos (where a point plus an iconic sign referred to the same thing) to two-sign combinations where they referred to two different things.
 As they grew, the latter grew more frequent and led to the development of two-sign sentences in Japanese Sign Language.